anonymous19456/ViewportConfigManager/README.md

 1. Make sure you have Git installed.
 You can download it here: https://git-scm.com/
 2. Open GitBash and navigate to your Unreal Engine 5.4 Plugins directory using the `cd` command.
 The path usually looks like this: `C:\Program Files\Epic Games\UE_5.4\Engine\Plugins`
 3. Use the `git clone` command followed by `https://github.com/anonymous19456/ViewportConfigManager` to clone the repository inside you Plugins folder.
-4. To update the plugin use the `git pull` command after navigating back to the repository using GitBash.
+4. To update the plugin use the `git pull` command after navigating back to the repository using GitBash, which will pull the latest updates.

 # Using the Tool